-The Governance Guidelines recommend that a board of directors be constituted with a majority of individuals who qualify as "unrelated directors".
+The Guidelines recommend that a board of directors be constituted with a majority of individuals who qualify as "unrelated directors".
 If a company has a significant shareholder, the board should include, in addition to a majority of unrelated directors, a number of directors who do not have interests in or relationships with either the company or the significant shareholder and which fairly reflects the investment in the company by shareholders other than the significant shareholder.
-The Governance Guidelines define an "unrelated director" as a director who is independent of management and is free from any interest and any business or other relationship which could, or could reasonably be perceived to, materially interfere with the director's ability to act with a view to the best interests of the Company, other than interests and relationships arising from shareholding.
-The Governance Guidelines also recommend that a board of directors should examine its size to ensure an appropriate number of directors in light of the circumstances.
+The Guidelines define an "unrelated director" as a director who is independent of management and is free from any interest and any business or other relationship which could, or could reasonably be perceived to, materially interfere with the director's ability to act with a view to the best interests of the Company, other than interests and relationships arising from shareholding.
+The Guidelines also recommend that a board of directors should examine its size to ensure an appropriate number of directors in light of the circumstances.

 The Board presently consists of a majority of directors who are related to the Company and to the Saputo family, the significant shareholder (see "Voting Shares and Principal Holders of Voting Shares").
 There are three unrelated directors, being Messrs.
 Pierre Bourgie, Claude Blanchet and Louis A. Tanguay, whose presence adequately reflects the investment of minority shareholders in the Company.
-Ms. Caterina Monticciolo and Ms. Patricia Saputo are considered related as they are members of the Saputo family and Mr. André Bérard is considered related due to his position as Chairman and Chief Executive Officer of a Canadian chartered bank which acts as lender and co-agent for the banking syndicate under some of the Company's credit facilities.
-In fiscal 1999, the Corporation recognized that in order to comply with the Governance Guideline, changes would have to be made to the composition of the Board of Directors of the Company.
+Ms. Caterina Monticciolo and Ms. Patricia Saputo are considered related as they are members of the Saputo family and Mr. André Bérard is considered related due to his position as Chairman of a Canadian chartered bank which acts as lender and co-agent for the banking syndicate under some of the Company's credit facilities.
+In fiscal 1999, the Corporation recognized that in order to comply with the Guideline, changes would have to be made to the composition of the Board of Directors of the Company.

 The Board therefore approved the recommendations made by the Corporate Governance Committee to the effect that any changes to the composition of the Board should be made over a period of time which would permit the methodical integration of the new directors without disturbing the normal course of business.
 The Company indicated, in fiscal 1999, its intention to add two unrelated directors to the Board over the course of the next four years.
-In fiscal 2001, Mr. Claude Blanchet was elected to the Board of Directors and Management intends to add an additional unrelated director over the course of the next two years.
-Further to the appointment of the additional unrelated director, the Board will be composed almost equally of related and unrelated directors.
+In fiscal 2001, Mr. Claude Blanchet was elected to the Board of Directors and in fiscal 2003, Management intends to add an additional unrelated director.
+Further to the appointment of the additional unrelated directors, the Board will be composed almost equally of related and unrelated directors.
 In fiscal 2001, the Company's Articles and By-Laws were amended to authorize the directors to appoint additional directors between shareholders' meetings.
-This should enable the Company to increase its level of compliance with the Governance Guidelines.
+This should enable the Company to increase its level of compliance with the

+Guidelines.
 After reviewing its size, the Board determined that a board of seven to nine directors is appropriate for decision-making purposes.

-A further Governance Guideline recommends that board committees be generally comprised of outside directors, a majority of whom should be unrelated directors.
-A guideline also states that the Audit Committee should be composed of outside directors only.
+A further Guideline recommends that board committees be generally comprised of outside directors, a majority of whom should be unrelated directors.
+A Guideline also states that the Audit Committee should be composed of outside directors only.

 The Company currently has two committees: the Audit Committee and the Corporate Governance Committee.
 The Audit Committee is presently composed exclusively of outside directors and equally of related and unrelated directors.
 The Corporate Governance Committee is composed of a majority of outside and related directors.
-It is currently the intention of the Company to modify the composition of its committees in parallel with that of the Board of Directors in order (i) for an outside and unrelated director to be appointed on the Corporate Governance Committee, which will then be composed equally of related and unrelated directors, and (ii) for the Audit Committee to be comprised of a majority of unrelated directors.
+It is currently the intention of the Company to modify the composition of its committees in parallel with that of the Board of Directors in order to increase the level of compliance with the Guidelines.